 The auditor must ask to see the euthanasia equipment.
-Acceptable euthanasia equipment is a .22 magnum gun, shotgun, high-powered rifle, or penetrating captive bolt gun with a secondary kill step, such as pithing or jugular/carotid exsanguination.
+Acceptable euthanasia equipment is a .22 magnum gun, shotgun, highpowered rifle, or penetrating captive bolt gun.
+Ensure the penetrating captive bolt gun has the appropriate calibre, charge, and bolt length for animal size.
+A secondary method (bleeding out, pithing) may be required if the penetrating bolt device is designed only to stun the animal (Canadian Beef Code of Practice, AVMA Euthanasia Guidelines).
 The auditor must ask to see the gun cleaning kit.
-The feedlot must have a backup method for euthanasia if the first gun or captive bolt is not operational e.g. second gun or captive bolt gun readily available or veterinarian with euthanasia drugs readily available.
+The feedlot must have a readily available backup method for euthanasia if the first gun or captive bolt is not operational e.g. second gun or captive bolt gun on site or veterinarian with euthanasia drugs readily available.
 The auditor should ask to see the feedlot's training records on euthanasia and emergency slaughter (if latter applicable).
 There should be a documented list available of current feedlot personnel trained and approved to euthanize animals.
+The frequency of retraining will depend on whether any nonconformities are identified at any time by feedlot management or the veterinarian while monitoring disease incidence and conformance to the Euthanasia and Salvage Slaughter Protocols, which will be reviewed at least once annually during the feedlot's self assessment.